jkozik/signalwireagendsdk/README.md

 <img width="400" height="600" alt="image" src="https://github.com/user-attachments/assets/754eb3b7-b9a0-4626-96d3-63d292a9b7db" />

+In the [SignalWire AI Agent SDK QuickStart](https://developer.signalwire.com/sdks/agents-sdk/quickstart/#create-your-first-agent) they named this short program `dev-agent.py`.
+Thus I will use the same name in this repository.

 ## Summary
 For my reference and perhaps the benefit of others, I recorded the steps I followed to get this work.
 Here's a summary.
 The following sections give lots of details.